Ibaslogic/gatsby-theme-agency/README.md

 ![body image](./images/gatsby-deploy.jpg)
 ```

-In the same directory, you should have an `images` folder.
-Add the necessary images.
+In the same directory, you should have an `images` folder where you add the necessary images.

 ## Adding the services posts